aurelia-contrib/aurelia-getting-started/guides/how-to-add-pug-to-cli-with-webpack.md

 ### index.pug

 Create `index.pug` to replace `index.ejs` as shown here.
 Note that I've added a few additional script `include` elements for illustrative purposes.
+These `include` references are to files stored within your project.

 ```pug
 doctype html